QAC-Portal/QA-Portal/qa-portal-infra/README.md

 admin page.
 You should also have a master realm available which is created by default)

 ### 2.4.1.
 Create Scott-user
-	- This part should be remove in an ulterior version after the scripts used in step 2.4 will be fixed.
+	- (This part should be removed in a future version, after the scripts used in step 2.4 will be fixed)

 	- Check you are in the QA-portal realm by looking on the top left part of the page.

-	- Go in Clients and create a new Client named: "scott-client".
+	- Navigate to 'Clients' and create a new Client named: "scott-client".
 Save.

-	- Go in import and select the qa-portal-users-0.json from the exported_realms folder.
-Import all user and if a ressource Exist OVERWRITE.
+	- Navigate to 'import' and select the qa-portal-users-0.json from the exported_realms folder.
+Import all users, if a resource currently exists OVERWRITE.
 Click the Import button.

 <a name="manage-keycloak-users"></a>
 ### 2.5.
 Manage keycloak users